-Proximity effect factor of conductors
+Proximity effect factor conductor

 Proximity effect is the tendency for current to flow along one side of a conductor due to interaction of the magnetic fields of the current in the conductor considered and the currents in adjacent conductors.